 60 g / 1 cup dried unsweetened flaked coconut

-In a small bowl, soak the dried plums in enough warm water to cover for 5 minutes.
+In a small bowl, soak the prunes in enough warm water to cover for 5 minutes.
 Drain well.
-Return the plums to the bowl and mix in the vanilla.
+Return the prunes to the bowl and mix in the vanilla.

 In a separate bowl, whisk together the almond meal, sugar, baking powder, baking soda, and salt.

 In a stand mixer fitted with the whisk attachment, beat the eggs until frothy.
 Whisk in the butter.
 With the mixer on low speed, add the dry ingredients and mix just until combined.
-Fold in the dried plums and coconut.
-Refrigerate the dough at least 1 hour or overnight.
+Fold in the prunes and coconut.
+Refrigerate for 1 hour or overnight.

-Using a 30 ml / 2-tablespoon scoop, portion the chilled dough into 24 cookies about 35 grams each.
-Place the scoops on the prepared sheet pans and press down on the tops to slightly flatten.
+Using a 30 ml [2 tablespoon] scoop, portion the chilled dough into 24 cookies about 35 g each.
+Place on the prepared pans and press down to flatten slightly.